![]() Through the 35-hour ice carving competition, the teams deliver some pretty amazing art. Photo courtesy of Laura England |

 One of those judges, Fran Cuyler states, “The contestants start carving at 6:30 am and work for a total of 35 hours over 2 ½ days.
 Following the National Ice Carving Association guidelines, we then choose a winner.”
 No slouch in the ice-carving field, Cuyler took third place in the recent Deep Freeze Festival on Alberta Avenue.

 Take a moment to warm up by the fire pits or grab a hot chocolate and coffee in the YESS Café.
 While there, take in live music at the Northlands Stage with artists such as Kayla Patrick, Braden Gates, The Dungarees and Brainwreck.
-Organizers have provided entertainment for every day of the festival and the lineup is quite impressive.
+Organizers provide entertainment for every day of the festival and the lineup is always impressive.

 If you’ve never been on a streetcar, now’s your chance to really immerse yourself in local history.
-Included in your admission price is a lift on a streetcar over to the Legislation Grounds where a whole other festival awaits.
-The Alberta-Heilongjiang celebration commemorates the 30th anniversary of the twin provinces and showcases local talent in theatre, live music, art and dance.
+Included in your admission price is a lift on a streetcar over to the Legislation Grounds on the other side of the North Saskatchewan River.

 If we as Albertans don’t embrace winter with a big old bear hug, the alternative is cabin fever.
 This is life in a northern town and we choose to make it fun and fulfilling.
 If we didn’t love it – or at least accept it – we wouldn’t live here.